sportdb/sport.db/sportdb-importers/README.md

 ## License

-The `sportdb-import` scripts are dedicated to the public domain.
+The `sportdb-importers` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.